 High gaiters help prevent snow from entering your boots or making your socks wet.
 They also provide extra insulation below your knee.
-The most popular high gaiters worn by hikers are Outdoor Research Crocodile Gaiters.
+The most popular high gaiters worn by winter hikers are Outdoor Research Crocodile Gaiters.
 Avoid gaiters that close with zippers because they break quite quickly.
 Look for gaiters that seal around your leg using velcro instead.

 Many hikers also like to bring a neck gaiter, like a Polar Buff, which can be used as a scarf or another hat.

 A minimum of two pairs of gloves is recommended, although hikers often bring three or four pairs if their hands sweat a lot while hiking.